-When it comes to enrollment for Apple Business Manager, you must following their guidelines on the programme requirements.
-You must have provide details of someone within the business who has the legal authority to sign and bind your organisation to the terms and conditions of Apple Business Manager.
+When it comes to enrollment for Apple Business Manager, you must follow their guidelines on the programme requirements.
+You must provide details of someone within the business who has the legal authority to sign and bind your organisation to the terms and conditions of Apple Business Manager.
 They will be contacted by Apple during the verification process.

 You must also provide a D-U-N-S number for the business.
 Each business is provided a D-U-N-S number and you can search for your companies via the lookup tool here.